cherryred5959/blog/content/blog/conditional-rendering-in-react/index.md

 tags: ['react', 'hooks', 'conditional rendering', 'component composition']
 ---

 The declarative approach of [React](https://reactjs.org) makes writing user interfaces easier than ever.
-In this post, I will explain how to conditionally render things by using components.
+In this post, I will explain how to conditionally render things by using the component composition pattern.

 ## Conditional Rendering – The Classic Way